4th-earth/site-fourth-earth/content/raw.md

 # 4th Earth: Rules as Written

+4th Earth RAW is designed for collaborative storytelling, home brewing, and hacking.
+From the mundane, theatre of the absurd, to the fanciful and super-heroic, whether you're solo-adventuring or in a group, 4th Earth RAW gives you a set of mechanics to keep the mystery and challenge alive.

+Players personify one or more [Characters](#characters) who interact with the [Setting](#setting) and other Characters.

 These are the guidelines and guardrails for 4th Earth [.rules as written](RAW) a framework for creating [.table-top role playing games](TTRPGs).
 The [Vanilla Implementation](/vanilla/) illustrates one method for applying the rules as written to create a TTRPG.

-4th Earth RAW assumes very little previous experience with TTRPGs; defined terms are title-cased and their definitions are available in the glossary for each implementation.
+4th Earth RAW presumes little previous experience with TTRPGs; defined terms are title-cased and their definitions are available in the glossary for each implementation.
 It should be presumed if there is not an explicit rule for or against something, Players MAY do whatever they would like.

 4th Earth RAW uses the key words described in [Key words for use in RFCs to Indicate Requirement Levels](https://datatracker.ietf.org/doc/html/rfc2119), the all-caps are not screaming at you: